"It is through having the courage

 parent (be loving to ourselves); stop letting our childhood wounds control

-our life (take loving action for ourselves); and own the Truth of who we
+our life (take loving action for ourselves); and own the Truth of who we really

 It is impossible to Truly love the adult that we are without owning

 the child that we were.
-In order to do that we need to detach from
+In order to do that we need to detach from our

-just innocent little kids.
+innocent little kids.